duqtools/imas2xarray/README.md

 # imas2xarray

-**Imas2xarray** is a library that makes it as simple and intuitive as possible to load an IMAS dataset in HDF5 format into Python.
+**Imas2xarray** is a library that makes it as simple and intuitive as possible to read and write IMAS data in HDF5 format with Python.
 There is no need to manually define the paths or fiddle with the different dimensions and long keys.

+## Reading

 ```python
 >>> from imas2xarray import to_xarray